Yash-Singh1/eslint-plugin-userscripts/docs/rules/compat-headers.md

-# `compat-grant`
+# `compat-headers`

-The `compat-grant` rule verifies that your `@grant` declarations are compatible with your target userscript managers.
+The `compat-headers` rule verifies that your header declarations are compatible with your target userscript managers.

 ## Why?

-Ensures that you aren't using permissions that you don't support or don't want to support.
+Ensures that you aren't using declarations that you don't support or don't want to support.

 ## Settings